 why would the same exact page... improve its ranking for 3 keywords and get its ranking worse for 2 keywords. to me it can't be because of competitiveness there as to be something else.

 That's an important question... and based on an important observation.
 It points to a change in the way Google builds search results today, compared to the traditional way.

+I don't claim to fully understand it, but I'm pretty certain the change is related to phrase-based indexing, rather than conventional "word" indexing.
 A search for [three words] today does NOT simply give you the result set for [two words] minus the pages that don't include the third word.

 To say it another way, [two words] is treated as a single unit today, and so is [three words].
 And the overlap between the results is not what we expect.